serverless/blog/posts/2017-06-09-serverless-v1.15.0.md

 Support to define your own KMS keys for encryption was a highly requested feature from our community.

-The newly added `awsKmsKey` config parameter finally enables you a way to specify your own custom KMS Key `arn` to e.g. encrypt your environment variables.
+The newly added `awsKmsKey` config parameter finally enables a way to specify your own custom KMS Key `arn` to e.g. encrypt your environment variables.

 This parameter can be specified on a per-function or service-wide level.

-Here's a simple example how this looks like:
+Here's a simple example of what this looks like:

 ```yml
 service: